octokit/plugin-rest-endpoint-methods.js/docs/repos/listTopics.md

-# List all topics for a repository
+# Get all repository topics

+**Deprecated:** This method has been renamed to repos.getAllTopics

 ```js
 octokit.repos.listTopics({